spryker/spryker-docs/docs/scos/dev/keeping-a-project-upgradable/upgradability-guidelines/dead-code.md

 ## Problem description

 The project can extend core classes and after some time it can become unusable due to core changes.
 As a result, issues related to the project's upgradability arise.
 It checks possible dead classes.
-For obvious reasons, the classes that are created magically tend to be skipped.
+For obvious reasons, the Spryker kernel classes such as `Factory`, `Facade` or `DependencyProvider` tend to be skipped.
 Optionally, you can mute the dead code checker for a specific class with `@evaluator-skip-dead-code`.

 ## Example of code that causes an upgradability error: